 There you can find horses & carriages, small artisan shops where they can show you how craft items were made, and have tours all around the town.

-CAUTION: Be careful where you step!
-Because of all of the horses they often use the bathroom while on the go, leaving trails in the middle of the road.
+That being said about the horses Be careful where you step!
+They often use the bathroom while on the go, leaving trails in the middle of the road.

 Some areas and tours you may need a ticket so be sure to pick one up at the Visitor Center!
 There are buses that run from the visitor center so it should be an easy trip!